Germany's coronavirus tracing app criticized over warning failures | DW | 25.07.2020

 Those codes are swapped whether or not the app is running in the background.
 But if the background update function is disabled, notifications about a potential infection risk cannot be sent out.
 Affected users would then only be warned if they open the app.

-The center-left SDP's spokesperson for digital policy, Jens Zimmermann, called for "a swift explanation" from Health Minister Jens Spahn.
+Jens Zimmermann, the center-left SDP's spokesperson for digital policy, called for "a swift explanation" from Health Minister Jens Spahn.

 "It is more than annoying that the responsible politicians are hearing about this matter from the media," he told Reuters news agency.
-"I would have liked to see open communication from the Health Ministry," he added.
+"I would have liked to see open communication from the Health Ministry."

 In its statement, the ministry stressed that the problem was with Android settings, which can impact any app.
 It said the problem had been solved with a new version of the app released on Wednesday.